google/eng-practices/review/developer/small-prs.md

 contribution but request that you somehow make it into a series of smaller changes.
 It can be a lot of work to split up a change after you've already written it, or require lots of time arguing about why the reviewer should accept your large change.
-It's easier to just write small CLs in the first place.
+It's easier to just write small PRs in the first place.

 ## What is Small? {#what_is_small}

-In general, the right size for a CL is **one self-contained change**.
+In general, the right size for a PR is **one self-contained change**.
 This means
 that:

--   The CL makes a minimal change that addresses **just one thing**.
+-   The PR makes a minimal change that addresses **just one thing**.
 This is usually just one part of a feature, rather than a whole feature at once.
-In general it's better to err on the side of writing CLs that are too small vs.
+In general it's better to err on the side of writing PRs that are too small vs.
-    CLs that are too large.
+    PRs that are too large.
 Work with your reviewer to find out what an acceptable size is.
--   Everything the reviewer needs to understand about the CL (except future development) is in the CL, the CL's description, the existing codebase, or a CL they've already reviewed.
+-   Everything the reviewer needs to understand about the PR (except future development) is in the PR, the PR's description, the existing codebase, or a PR they've already reviewed.
--   The system will continue to work well for its users and for the developers after the CL is checked in.
+-   The system will continue to work well for its users and for the developers after the PR is checked in.
--   The CL is not so small that its implications are difficult to understand.
-If you add a new API, you should include a usage of the API in the same CL so that reviewers can better understand how the API will be used.
+-   The PR is not so small that its implications are difficult to understand.
+If you add a new API, you should include a usage of the API in the same PR so that reviewers can better understand how the API will be used.
 This also prevents checking in unused APIs.

 There are no hard and fast rules about how large is "too large."
-100 lines is usually a reasonable size for a CL, and 1000 lines is usually too large, but it's up to the judgment of your reviewer.
+100 lines is usually a reasonable size for a PR, and 1000 lines is usually too large, but it's up to the judgment of your reviewer.
 The number of files that a change is spread across also affects its "size."
 A 200-line change in one file might be okay, but spread across 50 files it would usually be too large.

 Keep in mind that although you have been intimately involved with your code from the moment you started to write it, the reviewer often has no context.
-What seems like an acceptably-sized CL to you might be overwhelming to your reviewer.
+What seems like an acceptably-sized PR to you might be overwhelming to your reviewer.
-When in doubt, write CLs that are smaller than you think you need to write.
+When in doubt, write PRs that are smaller than you think you need to write.
-Reviewers rarely complain about getting CLs that are too small.
+Reviewers rarely complain about getting PRs that are too small.

-## When are Large CLs Okay? {#large_okay}
+## When are Large PRs Okay? {#large_okay}

 There are a few situations in which large changes aren't as bad:

 -   You can usually count deletion of an entire file as being just one line of change, because it doesn't take the reviewer very long to review.
--   Sometimes a large CL has been generated by an automatic refactoring tool that you trust completely, and the reviewer's job is just to sanity check and say that they really do want the change.
-These CLs can be larger, although some of the caveats from above (such as merging and testing) still apply.
+-   Sometimes a large PR has been generated by an automatic refactoring tool that you trust completely, and the reviewer's job is just to sanity check and say that they really do want the change.
+These PRs can be larger, although some of the caveats from above (such as merging and testing) still apply.

 ### Splitting by Files {#splitting-files}

-Another way to split up a CL is by groupings of files that will require different reviewers but are otherwise self-contained changes.
+Another way to split up a PR is by groupings of files that will require different reviewers but are otherwise self-contained changes.

-For example: you send off one CL for modifications to a protocol buffer and another CL for changes to the code that uses that proto.
-You have to submit the proto CL before the code CL, but they can both be reviewed simultaneously.
-If you do this, you might want to inform both sets of reviewers about the other CL that you wrote, so that they have context for your changes.
+For example: you send off one PR for modifications to a protocol buffer and another PR for changes to the code that uses that proto.
+You have to submit the proto PR before the code PR, but they can both be reviewed simultaneously.
+If you do this, you might want to inform both sets of reviewers about the other PR that you wrote, so that they have context for your changes.

-Another example: you send one CL for a code change and another for the configuration or experiment that uses that code; this is easier to roll back too, if necessary, as configuration/experiment files are sometimes pushed to production faster than code changes.
+Another example: you send one PR for a code change and another for the configuration or experiment that uses that code; this is easier to roll back too, if necessary, as configuration/experiment files are sometimes pushed to production faster than code changes.

 ## Separate Out Refactorings {#refactoring}

-It's usually best to do refactorings in a separate CL from feature changes or bug fixes.
-For example, moving and renaming a class should be in a different CL from fixing a bug in that class.
-It is much easier for reviewers to understand the changes introduced by each CL when they are separate.
+It's usually best to do refactorings in a separate PR from feature changes or bug fixes.
+For example, moving and renaming a class should be in a different PR from fixing a bug in that class.
+It is much easier for reviewers to understand the changes introduced by each PR when they are separate.

-Small cleanups such as fixing a local variable name can be included inside of a feature change or bug fix CL, though.
-It's up to the judgment of developers and reviewers to decide when a refactoring is so large that it will make the review more difficult if included in your current CL.
+Small cleanups such as fixing a local variable name can be included inside of a feature change or bug fix PR, though.
+It's up to the judgment of developers and reviewers to decide when a refactoring is so large that it will make the review more difficult if included in your current PR.

-## Keep related test code in the same CL {#test_code}
+## Keep related test code in the same PR {#test_code}

-Avoid splitting test code into a separate CL.
-Tests validating your code modifications should go into the same CL, even if it increases the code line count.
+Avoid splitting test code into a separate PR.
+Tests validating your code modifications should go into the same PR, even if it increases the code line count.

-However, <i>independent</i> test modifications can go into separate CLs first, similar to the [refactorings guidelines](#refactoring).
+However, <i>independent</i> test modifications can go into separate PRs first, similar to the [refactorings guidelines](#refactoring).
 That includes:

 *   validating pre-existing, submitted code with new tests.